 Impact of architecture on patient well-being in modern hospitals

-First of all, natural lighting play an essential role on architecture design to enhance mental wellbeing.
-Access to natural light and views of nature has been consistently linked to improved health outcomes.
-Exposure to daylight helps regulate circadian rhythms, improving sleep quality and overall mood.
-A landmark study by Ulrich (1984) demonstrated that surgical patients with views of natural landscapes experienced shorter hospital stays and required less pain medication than those with views of brick walls.
-Modern hospitals often feature large windows, skylights, and outdoor garden spaces to integrate natural elements into the patient’s experience.
-Such features contribute to reduced stress, faster recovery, and increased satisfaction with the hospital stay.
+A landmark study conducted by Ulrich (1984) showed that surgical patients with views of natural landscapes had shorter hospital stays and required less pain medication than those with views of brick walls.
+Modern hospitals often feature large windows, skylights, and outdoor landscaped areas to integrate natural elements into the patient experience.
+These features help reduce stress, speed up recovery, and increase satisfaction with the hospital stay.

 Ulrich, R. S. (1984).
 View through a Window May Influence Recovery from Surgery.
 Science, 224(4647), 420–421.